 Finally, one will note that, on 1 July 2012, the Working Group on Article 29 also published its practical recommendations on the risks and stakes of cloud computing.
 In this respect, we would like to point out that the recommendations of said Working Group, which describe the stand taken by European personal data protection authorities, are in substance very close to those published by the CNIL, knowing that the latter result from a consultation of the customers and providers of cloud computing services.

-Adeline Jobard is an associate in the Eversheds Paris office who specializes in IT & privacy law.
+Coauthored by Adeline Jobard, an associate in the Eversheds Paris office who specializes in IT & privacy law.
 She advises both French and international clients in the areas of information technology, Internet and data protection law.